WouterBesse/Sonified-Latent-Data/README.md

 #### Training and model

 My model is downloadable from 'n.b.t.', it's trained on the TCGA dataset.
-You can train your own model using `train.py` from the WaveNetVAE folder or by using the `WaveVaePlayground.ipynb` jupyter notebook.
+You can train your own model using `train.py` from the Tybalt model folder or by using the `TybaltPlayground.ipynb` jupyter notebook.
 The acquisition and preprocessing scripts are available in the original [Tybalt GitHub](https://github.com/greenelab/tybalt).

-example usage of CLI train.py:
+Example usage of CLI train.py:

-`python3 train.py -tp "./traindatasetfolder/" -vp "./validationdatasetfolder/" -ep 100`
+`python3 train.py -dp "./traindatasetfolder/" -ep 100`
 | **Short Flag** | **Long Flag**       | **Description**                                                                       |
 |----------------|---------------------|---------------------------------------------------------------------------------------|
 | `-dp`          | `--data_path`       | Path of folder where training data is stored, validation split is made automatically. |